 MARCUS J FREED is president of the Jewish Yoga Network and award-winning author of The Kabbalah Sutras: 49 Steps to Enlightenment and The Kosher Sutras – the Jewish Way in Yoga & Meditation.
 Originally from England, he now resides in Los Angeles.
 He is yogi-in-residence for JConnectLA and Jewlicious Festivals and regularly tours to communities around the North America and Europe teaching Jewishly-inspired yoga and performing his one-man Biblical comic plays.
 Visit Marcus’s website www.marcusjfreed.com and www.bibliyoga.com , and sign up to receive regular teachings.

 The steering committee for the Jewish Yoga Network in the USA includes Rabbi Avivah Erlick, Ida Unger, Lisa Grossman, and Zack Lodmer.
 Our US network was originally pioneered by Reisha Golden, who did a huge amount of work for the ‘Yoga Mosaic’ website before the relaunch, and we are hugely grateful to Reisha’s work.

 Join the new Facebook group: Jewish Yoga Network.
 We look forward to expanding the network.
 Please invite your friends, teachers and fellow classmates.

-ESTELLE EUGENE founded the original Yoga Mosaic, and is co-founder and co-director of the Jewish Yoga Network in the UK.
+ESTELLE EUGENE founded the original Yoga Mosaic, and is co-founder and co-director of the Jewish Yoga Network.
 She lives in London and teaches a regular schedule of classes.
-Estelle has run over 20 bi-annual Jewish Yoga seminars in England -several in conjunction with JW3 and is thrilled to see how the community continues to grow internationally.
+Estelle has run over 20 annual Jewish Yoga seminars in England -several in conjunction with JW3 and is thrilled to see how the community continues to grow internationally.
 She is also a proud mother and grandmother!